ultradekadent/neptune.ai_assignment/README.txt

 NOTES
 -------------------------------

-1. All tests will run in headed mode by default.
-To run in headless mode, comment out line #15 of the 'conftest.py' file.
+1. All tests will be executed in headed mode by default.
+To run them in headless mode, comment out line #15 of the 'conftest.py' file.

 2. All browser interactions (clicks, typing, and navigation) will be significantly slowed down by default, to give you a chance to see what is happening on the screen.
 To speed things up, comment line #16 of the 'conftest.py' file, or decrease the associated value.